Disability in the Middle Ages: Disability in culture

 Due to the intensive labor that constituted agriculture during this time period, many peasants and serfs have been found with extensive spinal and limb injuries, as well as stunted growth, malnutrition and general deformity.

-Disabled people were found among all parts of society.
+People with disabilities were found among all parts of society, including in powerful positions.
 Monarchs across Europe were noted as having those with short stature, hunchbacks, or others with disabilities in their courts where they filled roles such as that of the King's Fool or court jester.
 This rank gave the disabled person a level of prestige.
 They were allowed to mock or tell the truth to the ruler, even if it displeased them to hear it.

 Disability in religion

 Christianity, the dominant religion in western Europe, held mixed views on disability.
 Within the Bible, disability was aligned with sin and punishment, but also with healing and martyrdom.

 Some medieval priests and scholars believed that a body would be corrupted by sin and therefore divine punishment took the form of physical illnesses.
 However, opposing schools of thought revolved around the concept that those with disabilities showed a higher form of piety than those who did not have physical impairments.